omer-sade/Assembly-compiler/maman-14/maman_14_files/README.md

 4. second_read.c: reads file for the second time.
 Completes binary translation of all unknown symbols from the first read.

 Helper functions:
-1. validate_input.c: helps the 'first_read' file to validate that the input files are written in proper assembley.
+1. validate_input.c: helps the 'first_read' file to validate that the input files are written in proper assembly.
 2. data_structure.c: Has two very important structs.
 The first is 'Array' that saves all symbols, the second is 'Binary_table' that is used to save all the translated lines and their numbers.
 3. 'binary_conversions': Helps first and second read to translate a given line to binary.